 - Polyester resin/epoxy in putty or paste form

 - Colorants for common tub hues (i.e. almond, off-white), if needed

 - Finishing polish

 For larger cracks and pits, it may also be necessary to purchase fiberglass mesh to reinforce the putty and make it less likely to dimple.
 As a rule, use mesh for any crack wider than a quarter-inch or an open hole that is too large to fill in with the resin mixture alone.
 More extensive problems caused by improper installation and support may require drilling shallow holes in the tub, filling those holes with two-component foam, and adding fiberglass patches before using a refinishing kit.

 Filling a small hole or crack in fiberglass is a simple process, but you should set aside a whole day to allow time for the mixture to harden between steps.
 For this reason, this is a good job to begin in the morning and complete throughout the day between other home improvement projects.
 Repairs are similar for acrylic tubs, but we’ll cover the differences between the two processes below.

 - Prepare the Area – Before getting started, clean the area with household cleaner and a sponge.
 Use rubbing alcohol, acetone, or a similar solvent capable of removing oils, soap scum, and glass fibers.

 - Drill as Needed – When a lack of support is the root of the problem, you need to address the issue head on.
-Instead of removing the tub and rebuilding the support system, drill six to eight small holes in the tub.
+Instead of removing the tub and rebuilding the support system, drill six to eight small holes in the tub and add foam (see next step).
 If you aren’t working on the underlying support, but you’re repairing a crack, use a rotary tool with 80-grit sand paper to grind a bevel that’s about 1 1/2 inches wide centered on the crack.